-- Led development of the Baltimore Pumphouse (also known as the Baltimore Food Hub) securing the return of traditional business and retail to a Baltimore neighborhood for the first time in more than 50 years.
+- Led development of the Baltimore Pumphouse (also known as the Baltimore Food Hub) helping to return traditional business and retail to a Baltimore neighborhood for the first time in more than 50 years.

 - Assembled more than $13 million in grants and financing in a crucial effort to attract small businesses to Baltimore City, expand amenities for Baltimore neighborhoods, and build wealth for Baltimore families.

 - Built the first permanent artistic lighting installation in a Black working-class neighborhood in Baltimore: Baltimore’s The Beacon at Last Mile Park.
 This is an eventual ecological and public art trail that will connect neighboring communities.